ethpandaops/ethereum-package/README.md

   # - reth: ghcr.io/paradigmxyz/reth
   # - ethereumjs: ethpandaops/ethereumjs:master
   # - nimbus-eth1: ethpandaops/nimbus-eth1:master
-  el_client_image: ""
+  el_image: ""

   # The log level string that this participant's EL client should log at
   # If this is emptystring then the global `logLevel` parameter's value will be translated into a string appropriate for the client (e.g. if
   # global `logLevel` = `info` then Geth would receive `3`, Besu would receive `INFO`, etc.)
   # If this is not emptystring, then this value will override the global `logLevel` setting to allow for fine-grained control
   # over a specific participant's logging
-  el_client_log_level: ""
+  el_log_level: ""

-  # A list of optional extra params that will be passed to the EL client container for modifying its behaviour
-  el_extra_params: []

   # A list of optional extra env_vars the el container should spin up with
   el_extra_env_vars: {}

-  # Persistent storage size for the EL client container (in MB)
-  # Defaults to 0, which means that the default size for the client will be used
-  # Default values can be found in /src/package_io/constants.star VOLUME_SIZE
-  el_client_volume_size: 0

   # A list of optional extra labels the el container should spin up with
   # Example; el_extra_labels: {"ethereum-package.partition": "1"}
   el_extra_labels: {}

+  # A list of optional extra params that will be passed to the EL client container for modifying its behaviour
+  el_extra_params: []

   # A list of tolerations that will be passed to the EL client container
   # Only works with Kubernetes